ENEexe/bingo-master/README.md

 ## 7. You are all set to publish your bingo !
 - At this point if you want to use your bingo by yourself - you can simply right click the html file and open with any browser.
 - If you want to publish your bingo game so other people can use it too - follow the steps below !
-- PLEASE use this [GUIDE](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) as a reference.
 - To publish your page you will first ned to create your own repository on GitHub.
 - Rename the file you just made to  `index.html` and add it to your new repository.
+- From here follow this [GUIDE](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) as a reference.

 # Have more questions ?
 You can contact me on discord DMs @ `ene.senkou`